 Skip to content

-Next.js is great for some use cases, but serverless functions can get tricky with file uploads or long-running processes.
-A standalone Node backend keeps things straightforward.
+Why not Next.js?
+Serverless functions can be tricky with file uploads and long-running AI processes.
+A standalone backend keeps things predictable.

 Terminal window